oweitman/ioBroker.mytime/README.md

 **Examples**

-All Examples with countdown timer 1:2:3:4
+All following Examples with countdown timer 1:2:3:4

 | template              | example           | result                                           |
 |-----------------------|-------------------|--------------------------------------------------|